Ar-Kareem/puzzle_solver/src/puzzle_solver/puzzles/vermicelli/README.md

 # Vermicelli (Puzzle Type #73)

+This is a dedicated solver for Vermicelli.

+Below are the details of how to utilize the solver.
+In addition, the solver gives all possible solutions to the input thus it can be utilized to figure out if a single partial input board has multiple possible solutions.

+(The solver under the hood mainly utilizes the CP-SAT solver from Google OR-Tools)

 * [**Play online**](https://krazydad.com/play/vermicelli)

 Connect worms to make a loop that visits every square in the grid.
 The worm can’t fork nor cross itself, and it can't go through walls.